berthubert/googerteller/README.md

 ## Installing on OSX:
 If need be, install Homebrew via https://brew.sh/ as this will allow you to compile new software.
-To do so, copy paste the instruction under 'Install Homebrew' into the terminal app.
+To do so, copy paste the instruction under 'Install Homebrew' into the terminal app ([Apple help](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac).
 This might take quite a while.

 Then run:
 ```